grz0zrg/fbg/README.md

 ## About

-FBGraphics was made to produce fullscreen pixels effects easily with non-accelerated framebuffer by leveraging multi-core processors, it is a bit like a software GPU (much less complex and featured!), the initial target platform is a Raspberry PI 3B and extend to the NanoPI (and many others embedded devices), the library should just work with many others devices with a Linux framebuffer.
+FBGraphics was built to produce fullscreen pixels effects easily (think of Processing-like creative coding etc.) with non-accelerated framebuffer by leveraging multi-core processors, it is a bit like a software GPU but much less complex and featured, the initial target platform was a Raspberry PI 3B, it extended to the NanoPI (and many other devices).

+FBGraphics was also extended to support any numbers of custom rendering backend; all graphics calls manipulate internal buffers and a simple interface allow to draw the result the way you want to.

+An OpenGL rendering backend which use the [GLFW library](http://www.glfw.org/) was created to demonstrate the custom backend feature, it allow to draw the non-accelerated FB Graphics buffer into an OpenGL context through a texture and thus allow to interwine 3D or 2D graphics produced with standard OpenGL calls with CPU-only graphics produced by FBGraphics draw calls.

+FBGraphics was built so that it is possible to create any number of rendering context using different backend running at the same time while exploiting multi-core processors... the content of any rendering context can be transfered into other context through images when calling `fbg_drawInto`

-FBGraphics support 16, 24 (BGR/RGB), 32 bpp framebuffer, 16 bpp mode is handled by converting from 24 bpp to 16 bpp upon drawing, page flipping mechanism is disabled in 16 bpp mode, *24 bpp is the fastest mode*.
+FBGraphics framebuffer settings support 16, 24 (BGR/RGB), 32 bpp, 16 bpp mode is handled by converting from 24 bpp to 16 bpp upon drawing, page flipping mechanism is disabled in 16 bpp mode, *24 bpp is the fastest mode*.

-FBGraphics is lightweight and does not intend to be a fully featured graphics library, it provide a limited set of graphics primitive and a small set of useful functions to start doing framebuffer graphics right away with or without multi-core support.
+FBGraphics is lightweight and does not intend to be a fully featured graphics library, it provide a limited set of graphics primitive and a small set of useful functions to start doing computer graphics right away with or without multi-core support.

 If you want to use the parallelism features with more advanced graphics primitives, take a look at great libraries such as [libgd](http://libgd.github.io/) or [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library) which should be easy to integrate.

-FBGraphics is fast but should be used with caution, no bounds checking happen on most primitives.
+FBGraphics is fast but should be used with caution, bounds checking is not implemented on most primitives.

 Multi-core support is optional and is only enabled when `FBG_PARALLEL` C definition is present.

-The library support a mechanism known as page flipping, it allow fast double buffering by doubling the framebuffer virtual area, it is disabled by default because it is actually slower on some devices.
+FBGraphics framebuffer backend support a mechanism known as page flipping, it allow fast double buffering by doubling the framebuffer virtual area, it is disabled by default because it is actually slower on some devices.
 You can enable it with a `fbg_setup` call.

 VSync is automatically enabled if supported.

-**Note** : This library does not let you setup the framebuffer, it expect the framebuffer to be configured prior launch with a command such as :
+**Note** : FBGraphics framebuffer backend does not let you setup the framebuffer, it expect the framebuffer to be configured prior launch with a command such as :

 ```
 fbset -fb /dev/fb0 -g 512 240 512 240 24 -vsync high